 Ham worked as an illustrator and drawer.
-Among other projects she designed banknotes for the Bank of Finland.
+Among other projects, she designed banknotes for the Bank of Finland.
 She also designed all the Finnish postage stamps during 1929-1962.
 Unlike Moominmamma Ham made a lot more than just housework.

-Ham was described as an intelligent woman with high moral who had an ability to listen to other people and also the ability to remain silent when it was necessary.
+Ham was described as an intelligent woman with high morals who had an ability to listen to other people and also the ability to remain silent when it was necessary.
 All of which we can also associate with Moominmamma.

 Which Moomin character are you?
 Take the test and find out!